 I was also incredibly pleased with how delightfully gay the subplots of this book were.
 Madame Lefoux is a fantastic addition to the main cast, and Alexia’s naiveté as Lefoux flirts with her is fantastic.
 It’s not just Lefoux, though: Angelique, Countess Nadasdy, and both Alexia and Lefoux’s fathers are outed as well (they were dallying with each other, which makes Lefoux flirtation that much more fantastic).
 Add in Akeldama and Biffy, and a couple of hints about Woolsey’s Beta, and it’s possibly the gayest mainstream book I’ve read in a while.

-(Leaving aside what readers should be asking is “why” of every other het-only narrative out there…)
+(Leaving aside the fact that what readers should be asking is “why not” of every het-only narrative out there…)

 I grew up in-and-around San Francisco in the 1980s immersed in the dying threads of the Beat Generation.
 This should tell you many things, but relevant to this post are the following two points.